MiddletonCommunityVoice/services-list/content/about.md

 errors or ommissions.
 Nor do we endorse any of the services.

-If you find any errors or missing, Please send an email to [betterhealth4middleton@gmail.com](mailto:betterhealth4middleton@gmail.com),
+If you find any errors, Please send an email to [betterhealth4middleton@gmail.com](mailto:betterhealth4middleton@gmail.com),
 or send a
 **TEXT MESSAGE ONLY to 0797 070 8448.**